European Spearhead | Forged Iron Leaf-Shaped Blade with Socket | 18th Century CE

 Cultural Significance

-Spears such as this were essential across Europe well into the 18th century, serving as multipurpose tools for soldiers, hunters, and defenders.
-While firearms began to dominate warfare, spears retained their importance for their reliability and versatility.
-This piece embodies Europe’s martial traditions, reflecting both continuity in weapon-making and the adaptation of traditional arms alongside new technologies of war.
+Spears such as this remained essential across Europe well into the 18th century, serving as practical tools for soldiers, hunters, and defenders.
+Although firearms increasingly dominated warfare, spears continued to be valued for their reliability, versatility, and simplicity.
+This example reflects the enduring traditions of European arms-making and the persistence of earlier martial technologies alongside emerging weaponry.

 Condition

-The spearhead has developed a natural, stable patina with light surface corrosion and pitting typical of its age.
-Despite centuries of wear, the blade and socket remain well-preserved, affirming its authenticity and historical use.
+The spearhead exhibits a natural, stable patina with light surface corrosion and pitting typical of its age.
+Despite centuries of wear, both the blade and socket remain well preserved, affirming its authenticity and historical use.

 Length: 10.25 in